-If you call in sick or take a vacation/personal day on a day that the university is later closed, your sick/vacation/personal time is still charged for that day.
+If you call in sick or take a scheduled vacation/personal day on a day that the university is later closed, your full sick/vacation/personal time is still charged for that day.

 Departments who require employees to work can use the below Earnings Codes: